 The European Commission introduced new rules related to the parcel delivery service.
 The aim is to strengthen the trust of consumers and undertakings in cross-border e-commerce within the European Single Market.
 The consumers will gain better overview of prices for parcel delivery services.

 On 2 May 2018 the Regulation (EU) 2018/644 of the European Parliament and of the Council, on cross-border parcel delivery services (hereinafter “Regulation”) was published in the Official Journal of the European Union.
 Following this Regulation, the European Commission issued the Commission Implementing Regulation (EU) 2018/1263 of 20 September 2018 establishing the forms for the submission of information by parcel delivery service providers pursuant to Regulation (EU) 2018/644 of the European Parliament and of the Council.
-Corrigendum was published in the Official Journal of the EU on 26 April 2019.
+A Corrigendum was published in the Official Journal of the EU on 26 April 2019.
+A second corrigendum to this Implemeting Regulation, concerning the Czech version, was published in the Official Journal on 11 Septmeber 2019.

 The Regulation aims to increase transparency of tariffs and to allow access to information on cross-border parcel delivery services.
-It concerns parcel delivery of postal items containing goods, other than an item of correspondence, with a weight not exceeding 31,5 kg.
+It concerns parcel delivery of postal items containing goods, other than postal items of correspondence, with a weight not exceeding 31,5 kg.